 In July 2002 I took a week off to visit Dixon, Ann Arbor, and Parma.
-The visit to Dixon was somewhat a busman's holiday perhaps...this is the sign at the entrance to the Duke Energy power plant east of Dixon near Nachusa (closeup).
+The visit to Dixon was somewhat a busman's holiday perhaps...this is the sign at the entrance to the Duke Energy power plant east of Dixon near Nachusa (closeup of the sign).

 This is a zoomed view from the same spot.
-The blue and white turbine building behind the cooling tower houses the gas and steam turbines; on this project there is one steam turbine for each HRSG.
-Each train (GE 7FA gas turbine/HRSG/steam turbine) is rated at 275 MW, the nominal total plant rating is 1160 MW.
+The blue and white turbine building behind the cooling tower houses the gas and steam turbines; on this project there is one steam turbine for each HRSG (four "one-on-one" units).
+Each train (GE 7FA gas turbine/HRSG/steam turbine) was rated at 275 MW, the nominal total plant rating would have been 1160 MW.
 Just to the right of the large crane, the steam drums are visible atop one of the HRSG's.

 This project was owned at the time by NRG Energy (the independent arm of Xcel Energy, a power utility in the upper Midwest).
 NEPCO, the design and construction firm owned by Enron, was the engineering contractor, and PCL of Edmonton, Alberta, was the prime construction contractor.
 The project and permits have been bought and sold more than once; this project was one of several that NRG bought from LS Power in November 2000.

 The view at right is looking northwest from the gas turbine side of the plant.
 The turbine building is somewhat "M" shaped in plan, as you can see from the artist's conception of the completed plant (below, from the PCL web site).
 Construction started in May, 2001, at the time completion was scheduled for July, 2003, with a peak work force of 800 people.

 Update #1...in mid-September 2002, construction was suspended on this and other NRG projects due to cash flow problems.